pulumi/registry/themes/default/content/registry/packages/aws-iam/installation-configuration.md

 {{< aws-resource-note >}}

-To provision an AWS IAM Roles with this component, you need to have AWS credentials.
-Use the instructions on the AWS Classic Provider's [Installation & Configuration]({{< relref "/registry/packages/aws/installation-configuration" >}}) to get credentials if needed.
+To provision an AWS IAM Roles with this Component, you need to have AWS credentials configured.
+Use the instructions on the AWS Classic Provider's [Installation & Configuration]({{< relref "/registry/packages/aws/installation-configuration" >}}) to configure your credentials.
 Your AWS credentials are never sent to Pulumi.com.
 Pulumi uses the AWS SDK and the credentials in your environment to authenticate requests from your computer to AWS.

 ## Installation

-The AWS QuickStart Redshift provider is available as a package in all Pulumi languages:
+The AWS IAM Component is available as a package in:

 * JavaScript/TypeScript: [`@pulumi/aws-iam`](https://www.npmjs.com/package/@pulumi/aws-iam)
 * Python: [`pulumi-aws-iam`](https://pypi.org/project/pulumi-aws-iam/)